A Feasibility-Driven Approach to Control-Limited DDP: Optimal control problems

 \begin{IEEEbiography}[{ }] {Carlos Mastalli} received the M.Sc. degree in mechatronics engineering from the Simón Bolívar University, Caracas, Venezuela, in 2013 and the Ph.D. degree in bio-engineering and robotics from the Istituto Italiano di Tecnologia, Genoa, Italy, in 2017.

-He is currently a Research Associate in the University of Edinburgh with Alan Turing fellowship, Edinburgh, U.K. with S. Vijayakumar.
-From 2017 to 2019, he was a Postdoctoral Researcher in the Gepetto Team at LAAS-CNRS, Toulouse, France, working with N. Mansard and O. Stasse.
-Previously, he completed his Ph.D. on ``Planning and Execution of Dynamic Whole-Body Locomotion on Challenging Terrain'' under the supervision of I. Havoutis, C. Semini and D. G. Caldwell.
-He was Invited Researcher in the Eidgenössische Technische Hochschule Zürich, Zurich, Switzerland, with J. Buchli in 2016.
-His research combines the formalism of model-base approach with the exploration of vast robot’s data for legged robotics.
-He has contributions in optimal control, motion planning, whole-body control and machine learning for legged locomotion. \end{IEEEbiography}
+He is currently an Assistant Professor at Heriot-Watt University, Edinburgh, U.K. He is the Head of the Robot Motor Intelligence (RoMI) Lab affiliated to the National Robotarium and Edinburgh Centre for Robotics.
+He is also appointed as Research Scientist at IHMC, USA.
+Previously, he conducted cutting-edge research in several world-leading labs: Istituto Italiano di Tecnologia (Italy), LAAS-CNRS (France), ETH Zürich (Switzerland), and the University of Edinburgh (UK).
+His research focuses on building athletic intelligence for robots with legs and arms.
+To do so, he is working at the intersection of model predictive control, numerical optimization, deep learning, machine learning, whole-body control, and robot co-design. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {Worf Merkt} received the BEng. degree in mechanical engineering with management and the Ph.D and M.Sc. degrees in robotics and autonomous systems from the University of Edinburgh, Edinburgh, U.K, in 2014, 2015 and 2019, respectively.
+\begin{IEEEbiography}[{ }] {Wolfgang Merkt} received the B.Eng.(Hns) degree in mechanical engineering with management and the M.Sc.(R) and Ph.D. degrees in robotics and autonomous systems from the University of Edinburgh, Edinburgh, U.K., in 2014, 2015 and 2019, respectively.

 He is currently a Postdoctoral Researcher at the Oxford Robotics Institute, University of Oxford with I. Havoutis.
-During his Ph.D, he works on trajectory optimization and warm-starting optimal control for high-dimensional systems and humanoid robots under the supervision of S. Vijayakumar.
+During his Ph.D., he worked on trajectory optimization and warm starting optimal control for high-dimensional systems and humanoid robots under the supervision of S. Vijayakumar.
 His research interests include fast optimization-based methods for planning and control, loco-manipulation, and legged robots. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Josep Marti-Saumell} received the B.Sc. degree in industrial engineering (majoring in mechanics) and the M.Sc. degree in automatic control and robotics from the Universitat Politècnica de Catalunya, Barcelona, Spain, in 2013 and 2018, respectively.